Supporting imagery

 A Display unit is where all the ‘magic’ happens, it’s made of the following components:

-Next to the focus slider there is a IPD dial (knob-shaped switch), which adjust the distance between the two Display units.
+Next to the focus slider, there is a IPD dial (knob-shaped switch), which adjusts the distance between the two Display units.
 This is done to adapt the displays to the user’s inter-pupil distance.

 Mechanics